 - Knead the dough.
 Increase speed to medium and knead until the dough passes the windowpane test, about 7-10 minutes.
 Dust in more flour or drizzle in more milk ¼ teaspoon at a time only as needed.
 If the dough hasn't reached windowpane after about 10 minutes, cover and rest for 5-10 minutes.
 Knead 2-3 minutes more.
 It should get there!

 - Add the butter 1 tablespoon at a time.
 With the mixer on medium, add the butter one tablespoon at a time.
 Let each piece fully incorporate before adding more.
 The dough will look like it is falling apart each time you add more butter, but will come back together.
+If the butter chunks are struggling to incorporate, lightly dust in ¼ teaspoon of flour — it will help the butter cling to the dough.
+Resist adding more flour unless absolutely needed!

 - Knead the dough again.
 Increase speed to medium-high and knead until the dough is smooth, shiny, and passes the windowpane test again, about 5-10 minutes.